• Skip to primary navigation

 How Much Horsepower?

 A 1 hp garbage disposal is a high-power unit that will have far few jams than any of the lower power options.
-That said the full 1 hp is not necessary for the vast majority of buyers and it’s more of a premium product than it is a necessity.
+That said the full 1 hp is not necessary for the majority of buyers and it’s more of a premium product than it is a necessity.

 The more power you get, the the fewer jams you will get.
 That doesn’t mean you should fill your disposal with bones and banana peels — those are still on the no-no list — but if something does fall in you will a higher chance of just grinding through it.